-Note that the rate charged for each contribution may vary depending on the activity.
-And alos, the company’s payroll or the status of the employee.
+Note that the rate charged for each contribution may vary depending on the activity and company’s payroll, or the status of the employee.

-Some of these contributions are done by both consultant and Payroll in Turkey portage company.
-While others are borne solely by one or the other.
+Some of these contributions are made by both the consultant and the Payroll in Turkey portage company, while others are borne solely by one or the other.
 In both cases, the Payroll Turkey company declares and pays all contributions.

-How the social contributions are collected in Payroll Turkey ?
+How are the social security contributions collected in Payroll Turkey?

-The various social security contributions due are directly deducted from the turnover achieved by consultant.
+The various social security contributions due are directly deducted from the turnover generated by the consultant.
 This sampling takes place in several stages.
-Here’s the process:

 First, the Payroll Turkey company removes the management fees from the monthly turnover generated by the consultant.
 These are generally around 8%.

-Finally, all that remains is to deduct the employee contributions to obtain the net salary.
+Finally, all that remains is to deduct is the employee contributions to obtain the net salary.

 In addition, let’s not forget that the consultant’s salary is also subject to income tax.
-Which is used to finance research, education, defense, sustainable development and local and regional authorities.
+This is used to finance research, education, defence, sustainable development and local and regional authorities.

 Tax rates in Payroll Turkey

-The nature of the taxes : Katma Deger Vergisi tax (KDV) or Value Added Tax (VAT)
+Type of tax: Katma Deger Vergisi tax (KDV) or Value Added Tax (VAT)

-The reduced rate : There is a reduced rate of 8% which is applicable on basic foodstuffs, pharmaceuticals and other necessities.
-A reduced rate of 1% applies to: newspapers, specific agricultural products, specific machinery and equipment acquired by finance lease.
+The reduced rate: There is a reduced rate of 8% which is applicable on basic foodstuffs, pharmaceuticals and other necessities.
+A reduced rate of 1% applies to: newspapers, specific agricultural products, specific machinery and equipment acquired by financial lease.

 The branch profit transferred to the head office is subject to withholding tax on dividends.
-Rate is 15% (unless the rate is changed under a tax treaty).
+The rate is 15% (unless the rate is changed under a tax treaty).

-Taxation of capital gains : Long-term capital gains are taxed in Turkey.
-It is done at the standard rate of income tax.
+Taxation of capital gains: Long-term capital gains are taxed in Turkey at the standard rate of income tax.
 With an exemption of 75% of capital gains from the sale of shares held in subsidiaries in Turkey.
-Provided that shares are held for a minimum period of two years.
-And capital gains from the sale are kept in a special reserve account.
+Provided that shares are held for a minimum period of two years and capital gains from the sale are kept in a special reserve account.
 Duration is for a minimum period of five years.

-Capital gains derived from the sale of real estate.
-It is held for a minimum period of two years .
+Capital gains derived from the sale of real estate is held for a minimum period of two years.
 Tax exemption is up to 50%.

 Capital gains derived from the sale of foreign holdings.
-Holding for a period of at least two years.
+The holding period is at least two years.
 It must be done by an international holding company resident in Turkey.
-The, they are exempt from corporation tax.
+They are exempt from corporation tax.

-Deductions and tax credits : Deductible expenses from taxable income of businesses are: business expenses, property tax linked to activity as well as research and development expenses.
-Social security premiums for employees engaged in R&D missions.
-Which are normally payable by the employer.
-Then, they are covered up to 50% by Ministry of Finance.
-Companies are also exempt from stamp duty on any document related to research and development.
-And, also, goods imported in this regard are exempt from customs duty.
+Deductions and tax credits: Deductible expenses from taxable income of businesses are: business expenses, property tax linked to activity as well as research and development expenses.
+Social security premiums for employees engaged in R&D projects which are normally payable by the employer, and then covered up to 50% by the Ministry of Finance.
+Companies are also exempt from stamp duty on any document related to research and development, and goods imported in this regard are exempt from customs duty.
 In addition, the increase in R&D expenditure compared to the previous year (minimum of 50%) gives the right to additional deductions.

 Business start-up costs are considered deductible once incurred.
-Furthermore, taxpayer has the opportunity of capitalizing these costs.
-Then, to amortizing them over a period of five years in equal amounts.
+Furthermore, the taxpayer has the opportunity of capitalising these costs, and then amortising them over a period of five years in equal amounts.

-Donations to listed charities as well as to the construction of schools, hospitals and scientific research organizations are deductible up to 5% of the gross profit of the company.
-Contributions to retirement as well as severance pay are deductible from corporate tax under certain conditions.
+Donations to listed charities as well as to the construction of schools, hospitals and scientific research organisations are deductible up to 5% of the gross profit of the company.
+Contributions towards retirement as well as severance pay are deductible from corporate tax under certain conditions.

 “Strategic” investments (as determined by the government, such as investing in the production of products that are highly dependent on imports) are eligible for a deduction of up to 100% of corporate tax.
-It is also including several other advantages.
-It is mainly concerning customs duties, social security contributions owed by the employer, etc.
+It also includes several other advantages and mainly concerns customs duties, social security contributions owed by the employer, etc.